Revised 1 April 2022

 cardiophylla, Merrill C- 1/'3" yellow-white flowers; 10-15 in umbel; whole plant much like australis but the leaves are heart-shaped.
 Philippines

-carnosa, R. Brown A- The Common Wax Vine.
+carnosa, R. Brown C- The Common Wax Vine.
 3/4" white and pink flowers; 20 in umbel; leaves waxy, variable, 4", on a moderate vine.
 There are many horticultural forms of this species.
-China-Japan This a collection is from Southern Japan
+China-Japan This USDA collection was from Southern Japan

-NEW celata, Kloppenburg, et al D- 1", white flowers; 20-25 in umbel on a medium vine that closely resembles H. pubicalyx.
-Differs from pubicalyx in that the tips of the coronal lobes are bent down and back so they are hidden (celata = hidden) Philippines
+celata, Kloppenburg, et al D- 1", white flowers; 20-25 in umbel on a medium vine that closely resembles H. pubicalyx.
+Differs from pubicalyx in that sometimes the tips of the coronal lobes are bifid, bent down and back so they are hidden (celata = hidden) Philippines

 chlorantha var. tutuilensis, Christ.
-C- 3/4", light maroon flowers with darker venation in flowers; 8-10 in umbel; leaves 3", shiny; on a modest vine.
+D- 3/4", pale maroon flowers with darker venation in corolla; 8-10 in umbel; leaves 3", shiny; on a modest vine.
 Samoa

-chuniana, Li C- 1/4", buff flowers; 25-30 in umbel; leaves medium sized on a dark stemmed robust, wiry vine.
+chunii, Li D- 1/4", buff flowers; 25-30 in umbel; leaves medium sized on a dark stemmed robust, wiry vine.
 Some stems are nearly black.
-Formerly sp.
-PNG 6 Syn H. hellwigiana Papua New Guinea.
+Syn H. hellwigiana Papua New Guinea.

-ciliata, Elmer C- THE BLACK HOYA - 3/4", shiny, red to black-red, starry flowers; 6-8 in umbel; leaves 3", fuzzy, on a moderate vine.
-Add oyster shell to mix.
+ciliata, Elmer D- THE BLACK HOYA - 3/4", shiny, red to black-red, starry flowers; 6-8 in umbel; leaves 3", fuzzy, on a moderate vine.
+This is an Eriostemma Add oyster shell to mix.
 Syn H. madulidii.
-An Eriostemma Southern Philippines.
+An Eriostemma.
+Southern Philippines.

-cinnamomifolia, Hooker C- 3/4", yellow-green and red flowers; 12-l5 in umbel; leaves large, with prominent veins, whole leaf much like the Cinnamon Tree's.
+cinnamomifolia, Hooker E- 3/4", yellow-green and red flowers; 12-l5 in umbel; leaves large, with prominent veins, whole leaf much like the Cinnamon Tree's.
 A wild vine.
 Indonesia

-NEW citrina, Ridley C- 1/2", pale yellow flowers; 20-30 in umbel; leaves large, palmately veined, handsome, on a robust vine.
+citrina, Ridley D- 1/2", pale yellow flowers; 20-30 in umbel; leaves large, palmately veined, handsome, on a robust vine.
 Peninsular Malaysia.
-I don't know how I missed putting this one on the list for I have had it for at least 15 years!

-clemensiorum, Green D- 1/4, buff and maroon flowers; 30-35 in umbel.
+clemensiorum, T Green F- 1/4”, buff and maroon flowers; 30-35 in umbel.
 Handsomely veined, large leaf (to 21") with a drip tip; a robust vine.
 Leaves can be very hard, heavy and prominently veined - sorta Jurassic-looking.
-Eastern Malaysia.
+Sabah Malaysia.

 cominsii, Hemsl.
 D- Whole plant very similar to nicholsoniae but the leaves are rounder, beautifully veined and may get red in bright light.
 1/2" yellow flower with white corona; 15-20 in umbel on a fairly compact vine.
 Solomon Islands.